johnlee1/hana-ui-3/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Gotchas
+* this is dumb but emptry string is not considered a valid string by the api's validation